GSU-Analytics/oracle-sql-training/Single_Table_Review.md

 # Working with Single Tables

 ## Module Introduction

-By now, you should be generally familiar with basic SQL.
-You should not intimidated by the contents of an introductory course, like LinkedIn Learning's *Quickstart Guide to SQL*.
+Before proceeding with the rest of the course, it is our hope that you have at least a passing familiarity with basic SQL.
 In particular, you should be moderately comfortable with writing single-table queries.

 > If you need a more detailed introduction to SQL, see @maddala22 for a refresher.